Frederick and Ophelia Tate Ogier Gardens

 Learn a new skill, save money, boost your resume, and get exercise!

-Part of the UNF Recreation and Wellness Department, the Ogier Gardens’ programs educate about nutrition, as well as the linkages between environmental, mental, and public health.
-Through the “Healthy Osprey Initiative,” Health Promotion champions a healthy lifestyle and improves student retention.
-The Ogier Gardens embody this initiative in multiple ways.
+The Ogier Gardens’ programs educate about nutrition, as well as the linkages between environmental, mental, and public health.
+Through the “Healthy Osprey Initiative,” Recreation and Wellness champions a healthy lifestyle and improves student retention.
+The Ogier Gardens embodies this initiative in multiple ways.
 The Gardens produce organic herbs, vegetables, fruits, sprouts, and mushrooms all year, also exposing the public to uncommon vegetables that are easy to grow and consume.
 Through a myriad of

 workshops, and special events